-This Day in History: The Constitutional Convention finally begins
+This Day in History: The Constitutional Convention

 On this day in 1787, the Constitutional Convention finally begins.
 The meeting had been scheduled to start nearly two weeks earlier, on May 14, but things hadn’t gone according to plan.
 Instead, only two states showed up that day: Virginia and Pennsylvania.

 Travel was never easy back then.
 It was always making people late.

 George Washington was among those who’d made it to Philadelphia on time.
 As he entered the city on May 13, the General was welcomed by a discharge of artillery and the peal of bells.
 Virginia delegate James Madison was especially happy to see him: The General’s presence lent a certain air of seriousness to the Convention.

 It had been a close call.
 Washington nearly decided not to come.